czczup/InternVL-doc/docs/en/_build/html/_sources/internvl1.0/internvl_chat_llava.md

 ## Demo

-The method for deploying the demo is consistent with LLaVA-1.5.
+The method for deploying the web demo is consistent with LLaVA-1.5.
 You only need to change the model path.
 The specific steps are as follows:

 **Launch a controller**